Benefits for the unemployed

 - document certifying employment or other occupation in the 12 months preceding registration and of termination thereof.

-Unemployment benefits are paid for up to 270 days.
+Unemployment benefits are paid for up to 270 days (164,61 EUR in month at 2018).
 If the last employment relationship was terminated at the initiative of the employer due to breach of work duties, loss of confidence or an unbecoming act, unemployment benefits are paid for a maximum of 210 days.
 If you have been assigned unemployment insurance benefit, you may not simultaneously apply for unemployment benefits.
 Unemployment benefits and unemployment insurance benefit are paid to the unemployed person until the 270 days are up.

 Unemployment benefits are calculated and paid retroactively for the days between visits by the Estonian Unemployment Insurance Fund.
 Unemployment benefits are paid at least once every 30 days to the personal bank account of the unemployed person.